 Pamplona is the capital city of Navarre (one of the 17 autonomous communities of Spain).
 It’s an industrial city with a population of around 200,000 inhabitants.
 The city is famous worldwide for the San Fermin festival.

-We visited Pamplona in October 2011, while on our vacation in North of Spain.
-It’s sad to admit that the only things I remember from the visit are delicious food and the bulls statue.
+We visited Pamplona in October 2011, while on our vacation in North Spain.
+It’s sad to admit that the only things I remember from the visit are delicious food and the bull statue.
 We also took the Bull Run route recommended by the Tourist Information Office – it was the only thing they recommended us to see.

 Here are the only 4 photos we took there: